Safer Substance Use

 Our CTS operates 7 days a week 9:30am-8:30pm (last intake is at 7:30pm).

-StreetWorks needle exchange services are available to individuals who use drugs in the Niagara Region.
+StreetWorks needle syringe program (NSP) is available to individuals who use drugs in the Niagara Region.
 We provide a variety of syringes, safer disposal containers as well as other injection equipment (spoons, alcohol swabs, sterile water, vitamin c and ties).
 People are encouraged to bring their used syringes to ensure proper disposal.

 Sharing needles or other injection equipment is one way HIV, Hep C other blood-borne diseases are spread from one person to another.
 By practicing safer needle use, injection drug users can reduce the risk of HIV transmission along with many other infections and conditions associated with injecting drugs.